bestia-dev Tutorials for Rust programming language

 The worst part of cross-platform programming is the GUI (graphical user interface).
 It is a mess where every OS invented something different and incompatible.
 Some OS have even invented more than one GUI for themselves.
 It is interesting that in the end, all these GUIs look fairly similar.

 The only true cross-platform GUI is HTML+CSS.
 It works in every browser on every platform.
 Just use it.
 It is sometimes more complicated and slower, but it works everywhere.

 Having a web app made in html+css+rust-wasm sounds great.
-But it looks awful with all this browser toolbars and statusbar and it feels like a web page.
+But it looks awful with all these browser toolbars and statusbar and it feels like a web page.
 It does not feel like a native app.

 Enter PWA (progressive web applications)!

 It allows the web app to be "installed" on your device and it feels like a native app.
-It has an app icon, it has some local storage, it works with or without a server connection, it updates automatically, it does not have access to the local machine in a way to be potentially harmful.
+It has an app icon, it has some local storage, it works with or without a server connection, it updates automatically, and it does not have access to the local machine in a way to be potentially harmful.
 It works on all desktop and mobile OS.
 What is not to be liked?

 Every local app deserves to have a web server somewhere to be truly usable.